hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 #### BED

-The BED file format is a tab-delimited (columns separated by tabs) file, containing information about the coordinates for particular genome features, such as the coordinates for every called peak.
-BED files require at least **3 fields** indicating the **location of the feature**: the chromosome and the start and end coordinates.
+The BED file format is tab-delimited (columns separated by tabs) and contains information about the coordinates for particular genome features.
+BED files require at least **3 fields** indicating the **location of the feature**, which includes the chromosome and the start and end coordinates.
 However, there are 9 additional fields that are optional, as shown in the image below.

 <p align="center">